Derrick Strait

-Derrick Lee Strait (born August 27, 1980) is a former American college and professional football player who was a cornerback in the National Football League (NFL) for three seasons during the early 2000s.
-He played college football for the University of Oklahoma, and was recognized as a unanimous All-American.
-The New York Jets chose him in the third round of the 2004 NFL Draft, and he also played professionally for the Chicago Bears and Carolina Panthers of the NFL.
+Derrick Lee Strait (born August 27, 1980) is an American former professional football player who was a cornerback for three seasons in the National Football League (NFL) during the early 2000s.
+He played college football for the Oklahoma Sooners, earning unanimous All-American honors in 2003.
+The New York Jets chose him in the third round of the 2004 NFL draft, and he also played professionally for the Chicago Bears and Carolina Panthers of the NFL.

-Early years
+Early life

 Strait was born in Austin, Texas.
 He attended Lanier High School in Austin, playing football for coach and former University of Texas player Wade Johnson.
 While in high school, Strait was selected to the Texas Top 100 by the Houston Chronicle and a Max Emfinger National Top 500 selection.
 Strait saw action as a quarterback, defensive back and running back during his senior season, where he rushed for 1,439 yards and 17 touchdowns, recording eight runs of 20 or more yards, including one of 81 yards and also threw three touchdowns.
 He also had, 118 tackles (52 solos), one quarterback sack, two forced fumbles, four fumble recoveries, 11 pass deflections and two interceptions on defense.
 He returned one fumble 42 yards for a touchdown.
 Strait combined for more than 1,500 yards as a junior (790 passing and 712 rushing).
 He was an All-District standout as well as being selected to the All-CenTex team.

-College
+College career

 Strait received an athletic scholarship to attend the University of Oklahoma, and played for coach Bob Stoops's Oklahoma Sooners football team from 2000 to 2003.
 He was a starter at the cornerback position all four years.
 Derrick was a two-time All-American, recipient of the 2003 Bronko Nagurski Trophy, and the 2003 Jim Thorpe Award after his senior season.
 He holds a team record with five fumble recoveries in a single season.
 He was named to the Sports Illustrated All-Decade Team in 2009.